KyleMardell/freeflow-app/README.md

 ![Fonts](/docmedia/design/fonts.png)

 ## Agile and kanban
 When it came to beginning the project after conceptualization, I wanted to use an Agile development methodology to stay flexible throughout the process, while keeping a core feature set to maintain focus.
 This meant I was able to quickly change things, such as design or user experience features, to create a better overall experience.
 I started by creating two project boards inside the GitHub repo: one for user stories and epics, and another for project development to ensure all features were considered and allow me to effectively plan the development process using story points.
 I found that creating two separate project boards helped me to understand the scope of the project and plan my time effectively.
+The project boards are linked and detailed below.

 [Project Board](https://github.com/users/KyleMardell/projects/7)
 [User Stories Board](https://github.com/users/KyleMardell/projects/8)

 ### User stories and epics
+Once I had come up with the initial concept for the project I began writing the epics and user stories to form a guide for the project, understand the scope and set a roadmap for the development process.
+The user stories helped me break down key features and prioritise essential functionality, ensuring that I stayed on track throughout the build.
+By outlining these stories early on, I was able to maintain a clear development direction and ensure that every feature aligned with the overall purpose of the platform.
+The list of user stories also provided a strong foundation for testing, as I could validate each feature against its intended functionality.

+Below I have listed the user story titles, details of which can be found in the user stories project board at the link above.

+- Sign Up
+- Sign In
+- Sign Out
+- Create Profile
+- View Profile
+- Edit Profile
+- Projects Ordered By
+- Project Report
+- Add A Task To A Project
+- Edit Tasks
+- Delete A Task
+- Tasks Ordered By
+- Mark A Task As Complete
+- Tasks Predicted Time
+- Task Time Taken
+- Create Custom Task
+- Custom Tasks List
+- Delete Custom Tasks
+- Edit Custom Tasks
+- View A Custom Task's Data
+- Custom Tasks Ordered By
+- Hourly Rate
+- Project Report
+- Landing Page
+- Home Page
+- Nav Bar
+- Responsive Design

 ### Issues
+In order to track the development process, I broke each task down into an issue and added it to a separate project board.
+This meant I could distinguish between user stories and development tasks, helping to manage my time and have a clear understanding of what needed to be done next.
+I created issues for each of the development stages, including design, back end, front end, testing and documentation based tasks.
+This also helped to ensure that there were no large features or steps overlooked.
+With the use of labels, issues were clearly categorised helping to distinguish between design, code and documentation, as well as front end or back end.
+I also used milestones to represent sprints, with each sprint lasting an average of 3-5 days.
+Sprints were named as each part of the development process, helping to keep track of the time and work loads remaining.
+As I was using an agile way of working, this meant there were issues that were ran over into the following sprint or design elements that were adapted from the initial plans.

 ## Features